-- 59. In accordance with Paragraph 5(4)(d) of Schedule 3, a close associate of a PEP shall include, without limitation - - (i) a person who is widely known to maintain a close business relationship with a PEP, or - (ii) a person who is in a position to conduct substantial financial transactions on behalf a PEP. - 60.
-Those persons considered to be close associates could include known partners outside the family unit who would not qualify as immediate family members (for example, girlfriends, boyfriends and extra-marital partners), prominent members of the same political party, civil organisation, labour or employee union as the PEP, and business partners or associates, especially those that share beneficial ownership of a legal person or legal arrangement with the PEP, or who are otherwise connected (for example, through joint membership of a company board where the PEP and/or close associate is a beneficial owner). - 61.
-As with an immediate family member, the interpretation of whether an individual should be considered to be a close associate will depend upon the social, economic and cultural context of the relationship. - 62.
+- 60. In accordance with Paragraph 5(4)(d) of Schedule 3, a close associate of a person referred to in Paragraphs 5(4)(a) or (b) shall include, without limitation - - (i) a person who is widely known to maintain a close business relationship with such a person, or - (ii) a person who is in a position to conduct substantial financial transactions on behalf such a person. - 61.
+Those persons considered to be close associates could include known partners outside the family unit who would not qualify as immediate family members (for example, girlfriends, boyfriends and extra-marital partners), prominent members of the same political party, civil organisation, labour or employee union as the PEP, and business partners or associates, especially those that share beneficial ownership of a legal person or legal arrangement with the PEP, or who are otherwise connected (for example, through joint membership of a company board where the PEP and/or close associate is a beneficial owner). - 62.
+As with an immediate family member, the interpretation of whether an individual should be considered to be a close associate will depend upon the social, economic and cultural context of the relationship. - 63.
 Where the firm determines that a natural person who is the customer or beneficial owner to a business relationship or occasional transaction is an immediate family member or close associate of a domestic PEP or international organisation PEP, the firm should treat that person in accordance with the requirements set out in Schedule 3 and this Handbook for the category of PEP to which they are connected.
 For example, the child of a domestic PEP should be treated in accordance with the provisions for domestic PEPs.